The-newbier/iris-net/README.md

 # The Iris-Network Crate
 This Network provides some Network Functions to ease the use of networks in Rust.
-It's also things like Compression or multithreading for optimization.
+It's also does things like Compression or multithreading for optimization.
 ## Install
 ```shell
 cargo add iris_net bincode